 The account codes have been designed to enable each institution to accumulate financial data according to several different classifications such as fund, function, organization unit, source of income, and type of expenditure.
 In addition, the logic of the coding structure makes it compatible with accounting systems processed on electronic data processing equipment.

 B. CODING STRUCTURE

-The coding structure adopted for use by the Alabama Community College System consists of ten (10) digits that are illustrated below:
+The coding structure adopted for use by the Alabama Community College System consists of four primary and two secondary code sections.
+This is commonly referred to as the FOAP or FOAPAL: